 Package Restore uses the information in

 project.json to reinstall all dependencies.
 Note that there are differences in the process between NuGet 2.x and 3.x+, which are described in Dependency Resolution.

 Occasionally it's necessary to reinstall packages that are already included in a project, which may also reinstall dependencies.
 This is easy to do using the

-reinstall command via the NuGet command line or the NuGet Package Manager Console.
+reinstall command via the NuGet Package Manager Console.
 For details, see Reinstalling and Updating Packages.

 Finally, NuGet's behavior is driven by

 nuget.config configuration files.
 Multiple files can be used to centralize certain settings at different levels, as explained in Configuring NuGet Behavior.